 A new curb cut west of the existing is proposed on Tienken.
 It will access a new concrete driveway that leads to the west side of the addition.
 A concrete apron is proposed in front of the two garage doors proposed at the west end of the addition.
 A new concrete walkway is proposed to run from the driveway in front of the new addition to access a new recessed porch.
 No dimensions were provided for the curb cut, driveway, apron, or walkway.
 It is unknown if the existing curb cut, driveway, and parking area to the east and rear of the house will be retained or removed.
 The new porch is proposed to have double wood doors that match the front doors and will be stained with Minwax Gunstock 231.
 The door configuration on the elevation drawings does not match the floor plans or the catalog cut provided.
 The existing chimney may block a portion of the double- door in the elevation drawings.
 The chimney is not shown in the floor plan.

-The front elevation of the addition has the recessed porch and four six-over-six windows at the first floor.
+The front elevation of the addition has the recessed porch and four six-over-six windows at the first floor. there will be a window well below grade for an emergency egress window.
 The two-story portion has four six-over-six double-hung windows, and a gable roof dormer with a six-over-six window in the roof of the one-story portion.